Director of Administration

-I was born June 21, 1990 in Fort Worth, TX to the best mother that has existed.
-From what I have been told I would not stop crying and while everyone else in the room hated it my doctor said it music to his ears.
-Growing up in single parent household taught me a lot and helped me learn about life a lot faster than most.
+I was born June 21, 1990, in Fort Worth, TX to the best mother that has existed.
+From what I have been told I would not stop crying and while everyone else in the room hated it my doctor said its music to his ears.
+Growing up in a single-parent household taught me a lot and helped me learn about life a lot faster than most.
 I knew very young that education was key to being successful and creating a stable life.
 Unfortunately, I had a difficult time in school and once I turned 15 or 16 I dropped out of school and started working.
 I received my G.E.D. at around 17 years old and then got my CNA licenses and started working in a nursing home.
 After a couple of years working various jobs I decided to move out of the city to my parents in Whitney, TX.
 While I was in Whitney I worked for a coffee shop and a bank as a teller.
 A lot of the people I worked with were getting their degrees and talking about what they wanted to do with their future.
-I was encouraged hearing people's stories and eventually my passion for an education and successful future was back.
-I tried attending an online college but ended up failing my first semester and thought maybe I was ready or maybe I was smart enough, so I took a year off.
+I was encouraged hearing people's stories and eventually, my passion for education and a successful future was back.
+I tried attending an online college but ended up failing my first semester and thought maybe I wasn’t ready or maybe I wasn’t smart enough, so I took a year off.

 I loved college and I was thriving.
 I joined a women's leadership program, a leadership honors program, a global change organization, and the Center For African American Studies Emerging Scholars Program.
 I did my best to network so that I would have connections once I was out of college.
 Participating in different organizations and learning about other cultures I noticed that there were somethings that needed to change so I decided that once I completed my undergrad I would attend law school and become an attorney.
 I contacted the Pre-Law Center at my university and applied for an internship for a law firm.
-I actually had no clue what firm I was applying to and I had no idea what I would be doing but I knew that if I didnt take the risk I would never know if I could get the internship.
-Some how they liked me and I got the internship at Brandy Austin Law Firm.
-I interned there throughout the summer while also working full time at Starbucks and taking three classes.
+I actually had no clue what firm I was applying to and I had no idea what I would be doing but I knew that if I didn't take the risk I would never know if I could get the internship.
+Somehow they liked me and I got the internship at Brandy Austin Law Firm.
+I interned throughout the summer while also working full time at Starbucks and attending classes.
 When summer ended Brandy Austin Law Firm asked if I would stay as the marketing director.
 Again I had no idea what I was doing but I knew I wanted a career in law and I would be stupid to pass up the opportunity to work in a law firm.
-As the marketing director I help with all social media platforms, help with filming the firm's live show, and help plan events throughout the year.
-I have learned many things about since starting with the Brandy Austin Law Firm and as I continue my journey through school I hope that I continue to learn and grow.
+Eventually, I moved to the attorney liaison position then to my current position as the Director of Administration.

-I graduate May 2018 with my BSW and plan to continue my education in law.
-While being the marketing director isn’t direct hands on with cases I still have the opportunity to hear certain aspects of law, learn about the business of law, and how to treat people with respect.
 Working at the Brandy Austin Law Firm has given me the opportunity to have a balance between my job and family.
-I have two older sisters that I enjoy spending time with along with their children.
-I have seven nieces and nephews that keep me busy on the weekends.
 Spending time with my family is very important and I am lucky enough to have time to spend with them.
-I have a three-year-old Alaskan Malamute that never stops shedding and I have been married two years April 24th.
+I have a 2-year-old rescue pup named Penny Lang whom I spend most of my time with.
 My stepfather has been one of my biggest supporters through college and I couldn't be more thankful.
-My graduation is a huge milestone for someone in my family and every day I do my best to make those around me proud.
+My education is a huge milestone for someone in my family and every day I do my best to make those around me proud.
 My education has afforded me opportunities I would have never had and I have been given the unique gift of breaking generational cycles my family was unable to break.
 My goal is to be an example for my family and anyone interested in changing the trajectory of their life.